grig-koksharov/blog/_posts/2020-01-10-3-Reasons-to-Start-Planning-Your-Life.md

 #### 3. Self-discipline

-The last thing I’d like to talk about is self-discipline.
+The last thing we’d like to talk about is self-discipline.
 Planning is about organizing your life and taking it under control.
 The more you plan, the more you take control of your life and develop your self-awareness.
 When talking about self-discipline, it’s important to mention that planning trains your willpower as well.
 For example, when you need to do something you don’t really want to do, it feels different when you have this task written in your planner.
 You are more concentrated on surpassing your weaknesses.
 That’s why you’ll probably procrastinate less.
 Also, when planning your tasks in advance, you can plan something challenging, something that you don’t usually do.
 Though it’s important to set goals that you’ll be able to cope with.

 ## Summary

 Summarising, with journaling, you start being more proactive as you think about your future more.
 You also understand better whether you need to work more on something because you constantly assess your performance.
 Finally, you boost your self-awareness by taking your life under control.

 That’s it.
-I personally plan a lot and all these reasons are from my own experience only.
-So I hope my insights encouraged you a little bit to at least try planning.
+So we hope our insights encouraged you to at least try planning.
 Thank you very much for reading.